 The ASRT instituted a mandatory Continuing Education Unit (CEU) program for technologists.
 The CEU program's purpose is to provide a means whereby a technologist's participation in seminars, conferences, demonstrations, lectures, publishing, etc., would be documented and recognized by the Society.
-Students are not held to CEU requirements, but as a Registered Radiologic Technologist, it is important to become aware of this program's requirements.
+Students are not held to CEU requirements, but as a Registered Radiologic Technologist it is important to become aware of the requirements of this program.